Therapy for Over-Functioning Moms in Illinois

 This is a process—messy and imperfect!

-If you are a people pleasing, high functioning mom, it's easy to get lost in the constant cycle of caring for others (especially for women who often feel the pressure to be everything to everyone).
+If you are a people pleasing, high functioning mom, it's easy to get lost in the constant cycle of caring for others (especially for women * hello gen-x and millennial women!* who often feel the pressure to be everything to everyone).
 We forget what it feels like to truly connect with our inner selves in meaningful ways.
 My goal is to help you rebuild trust in yourself, which is essential for managing life's uncertainties and stressors.
 If you're scared that you’ll never feel like yourself again or to admit that holding it all is too much, I’m here for you.
 I understand that uncertainty and fear, and I can help you.
 Are you ready to learn to navigate motherhood with more balance?
 Therapy with me is designed to help you find your footing, explore your identity, and equip you with essential tools for a healthier, happier life.

 REACH OUT TO ME TODAY

-W H Y I ’ M D I F F E R E N T
+D I F F E R E N T

 Many of my clients say therapy gives them a sense of relief—